 If the state paper filing is the only issue for which you are not adopting LLC as your business structure, you can get this done by any reliable LLC company for a fraction of the cost.

-We recommend ZenBusiness, which forms your LLC without any hassle for just $39 plus state fee.
+We recommend ZenBusiness, which forms your LLC without any hassle for just $0 plus the state fee.

 You can register your Nurse Practitioners Business as a C Corporation.
 It is a great business type if you plan on making a lot of money through your NP Business.
 However, you should also be prepared for corporate formalities and higher taxes- as C Corporations are taxed double.